AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 Beyond Program Integrity
 ---------------------------------------------------------------------

 The correctness of a program is the fact that it complies with its specification.
-In functional correctness, we are specifically concerned with relations between the subprogram’s inputs and outputs, as opposed to, for example, time or memory consumption.
+In functional correctness, we are specifically concerned with relations between the subprogram's inputs and outputs, as opposed to, for example, time or memory consumption.
 The properties specified for a program are usually stronger than what is required for program integrity.
 In certification processes, the properties should be derived from the requirements of the system.
-They can also come from more informal sources, like the program’s documentation, comments in the code, or test oracles.
+They can also come from more informal sources, like the program's documentation, comments in the code, or test oracles.

 For example:

 .. code:: ada

-    function Find (A : Nat_Array; E : Natural) return Natural with Post => Find’Result in 0 | A’Range;
+    function Find (A : Nat_Array; E : Natural) return Natural with Post => Find'Result in 0 | A'Range;

     function Find (A : Nat_Array; E : Natural) return Natural with Post =>
-      (if (for all I in A’Range => A (I) /= E) then Find’Result = 0
+      (if (for all I in A'Range => A (I) /= E) then Find'Result = 0
-       else Find’Result in A’Range and then A (Find’Result) = E);
+       else Find'Result in A'Range and then A (Find'Result) = E);

-To ensure no runtime error is raised when using the result of function ``Find``, it may be enough to know that, whenever it is not 0, then it is in ``A``’s range.
+To ensure no runtime error is raised when using the result of function ``Find``, it may be enough to know that, whenever it is not 0, then it is in ``A``'s range.
 However, for the program to be meaningful, we may want ``Find`` to verify more complex properties.
 For example that it only returns 0 if ``E`` is not in ``A`` and that, otherwise, it returns an index of ``A`` where ``E`` is stored.
 If, like we did for ``Find``, these specifications are expressed as contracts in subprograms or packages, then GNATprove can be used to statically verify them.

-Writing at least part of the program’s specification in the form of contracts has certain advantages.
+Writing at least part of the program's specification in the form of contracts has certain advantages.
 First, these contracts can be executed during test campaigns.
 This improves the maintainability of the code by detecting earlier discrepancies between the program and its specification.
 If they are precise enough, these contracts may be used as oracles to decide whether a given test passed or failed.
 As such, they may serve to verify the outputs of specific units while running the complete code.
 This may, in certain context, replace the need for unit testing by running integration tests with assertions enabled.
 Subsequently, if the code is in SPARK, these contracts can also be formally proven using GNATprove.

 Formal proof has the advantage of verifying all possible executions, something which is not always possible using dynamic verification.
 For example, during a test campaign, the postcondition of the subprogram ``Find`` shown below will be checked dynamically on every set of inputs on which ``Find`` is called: